 How do I tell my speaker is blown?

-Any kind of damage that causes the speaker to rattle, make sound blurred, or create strange noises, can result in blown speaker.
+Any damage that causes the speaker to rattle, make sound blurred, or create strange noises, can result in a blown speaker.
 But how do we check if a speaker is blown?

 Below are common signs of blown car speakers: